localstoryfinder/localstoryfinder.github.io/README.md

 ## Features
 - **Automatic Content Aggregation**: Daily updates from both NewsAPI and RSS feeds
-- **Author Pages**: Dedicated pages for each journalist with their collected works # Delete maybe
+- **Author Pages**: Dedicated pages for each journalist with their collected works
 - **Search Functionality**: Find articles by author, publication, or topic
 - **Responsive Design**: Works on mobile and desktop devices